 1. American Express

-The AMEX representative I spoke with said many small business owners get an AMEX small business credit card before they even open their doors!
+The AMEX representative we spoke with said many small business owners get an AMEX small business credit card before they even open their doors!

 However, if you have no revenue, they’ll have to look at your credit history instead of your business income.

-You’ll earn 2 Starwood points per $1 spent with the AMEX Starwood small business card at Starwood hotels, and 1 Starwood point per $1 spent on other purchases.
+From now until July 31, 2018, you’ll earn 2 Starwood points per $1 spent with the AMEX Starwood small business card at Starwood or Marriott hotels.
+And 1 Starwood point per $1 spent on other purchases.
 These points are especially valuable for hotel stays and flights!
-Read my review of the Starwood small business card.
+Also, on August 1, 2018, there will be a few changes made to the card.

-AMEX SimplyCash gives you 5% cash back at office supply stores in the US and on your US wireless phone bill.
-You’ll also get 3% cash back on the 1st $25,000 you spend on eligible purchases in 1 bonus category you choose like airfare, car rentals, grocery stores, or restaurants.
+AMEX SimplyCash Plus gives you 5% cash back on your first $50,000 spent each calendar year in combined purchases at office supply stores in the US and on US wireless services.
+You’ll also get 3% cash back on the first $50,000 you spend per calendar year on eligible purchases in 1 of 8 bonus categories you can choose from, like airfare, car rentals, or restaurants.

 In the past, Chase has been very friendly to small business owners with little or no revenue.
 However, recently Chase seems to be looking for established businesses with future growth plans.
-I recommend applying for the Chase Ink Plus or Chase Ink Cash cards.
+We recommend applying for the Chase Ink Business Preferred or Chase Ink Business Cash cards.

-Chase Ink Cash earns 5X Chase Ultimate Rewards points (5% cash back) on the 1st $25,000 spent in combined purchases at office supply stores and on cell phone, landline, internet, and cable TV services each card year.
-I also like that you get 2X points at restaurants with no annual fee.
+Chase Ink Business Cash earns 5X Chase Ultimate Rewards points (5% cash back) on the first $25,000 in combined purchases each account anniversary year at office supply stores and internet, phone, and cable TV services.
+We also like that you get 2X Chase Ultimate Rewards points at restaurants or gas stations (on the first $25,000 in combined purchases each account anniversary year) with no annual fee!

-The representative I spoke to at Citi said I’d have no problem getting a small business credit card with no revenue.
+The representative we spoke to at Citi said you’d have no problem getting a small business credit card with no revenue.

-She did tell me I’d be personally liable for all charges on a small business credit card, and that I could apply using my personal credit profile and income.
+She did tell us you’d be personally liable for all charges on a small business credit card, and that you can apply using my personal credit profile and income.

 A Citi banking relationship is helpful, but not required.
 The credit limit you’re assigned is based on your personal credit score, and how much income your small business generates.

-The CitiBusiness AAdvantage World MasterCard earns 2X American Airlines miles per $1 spent on American Airlines and US Airways purchases.
-Plus you get 1 free checked bag for yourself and up to 4 companions on the same itinerary!
-You’ll also get priority boarding on American Airlines and US Airways flights.
+The CitiBusiness AAdvantage World Mastercard earns 2X American Airlines miles per $1 spent on American Airlines purchases and select business categories, including car rentals, cell phone, and gas stations.
+Plus you get 1 free checked bag on domestic flights for yourself and up to 4 companions on the same itinerary!
+You’ll also get priority boarding on American Airlines operated flights.

 Other Considerations When Applying